peoplespete/RelocationDecisionHelper/UserStories.md

-## 2. Choosing places that interest you to add notes to.:
+## 2. Managing your Chosen Places:

 ###  Feature:
   * As a user with recommendations, I want to be able to choose from my recommendations and add my own details to the chosen places.